postmannen/go-check-fileChanged/README.md

 * Continously check for json file change.
 * If changed, read and decode json.
 * Put the decoded content into a map.
+* If any operation fails the current working map will be kept, and an error will be printed to console

 ## Notes